alamgir1973/bf-solution-write-ups/add-up-numbers/marc.md

 ## Implementation

-Marc wrote a recursive implementation that uses a conditional base case and a recursive step to compute the `sum`.
-The trickiest bit is understanding how the recursion unfolds, stacking calls until the base case is hit, then resolving back up to the final result. ``

-- Traditional function with explicit return: Mark’s solution uses a standard function with explicit return statements, one for the base case `(num === 1)` and one for the recursive step.
+Mark used recursion to build the sum from the base case upward.

-- Base case with conditional: The function checks if `num === 1`, returning 1 to stop the recursion.
-This anchors the process, ensuring it doesn’t run indefinitely.
+- Base Case: The function checks if `num` is `1`.
+If so, it returns `1`, which stops the recursion.

+- Recursive Step:
-- Recursive step: For any `num` greater than 1, the function returns `num` plus the result of calling `addUp` on `num - 1`, effectively summing all numbers from 1 up to `num`.
+- If num is greater than `1`, the function returns `num` plus the result of calling `addUp(num - 1)`.

+- Call Stack: With each recursive call, ´num´ decreases by `1`.
+Once the base case is reached, the stack starts resolving, summing up all the values from `1` to `num`.

 ## Possible Refactors